PHFL Ladder Tournament Challenge Rules

-At the end of the season, inactive fighters will be removed from the ranking.
+At the end of the season, fighters who have not received or made a challenge during the year will be removed from the ranking.
 If they wish to begin again, they will need to re-enter the league at the bottom of the ladder.

 Fighters who aren’t interested in participating in the ladder league anymore are encouraged to let the league know so they can be removed from the ranking, as a courtesy to other fighters.

 Fighters are encouraged to take a leave of absence in any case where they may not be able to accept challenges due to extenuating circumstances (injury, life events such as a birth or marriage, extended travel, etc.).
 This will temporarily remove the fighter from the ranking and allow others to pass by.
 There is no penalty for taking a leave of absence provided the fighter still meets the minimal participation requirements listed above.
 If so, fighters returning from leave will resume their original ranking.
 However, fighters who have a bout scheduled when they go on a leave of absence will have to count that fight as a loss.